cositehq/sanity-plugin-simpler-color-input/README.md

 })
 ```

+### Use as a Standalone Field

-Now you can use the `simplerColor` type in your schema types:
+You can use the `simplerColor` type in your schema types:

 ```js
 // [...]